top of page

 Color blindness is mostly an inherited condition.
 There are several different types of color blindness, because of genetic variation.

-Many people think anyone labeled as “colorblind” only sees black and white – like watching a black and white movie or television.
+Many people think anyone labeled as “colorblind” only sees black and white – like watching a black-and-white movie or television.
 This is a big misconception and not true.
 It is extremely rare to be totally color blind (Monochromasy – complete absence of any color sensation).

 It should be obvious there are several different kinds and degrees of color vision deficiencies.

-The protanope and deuteranope, on the other hand, can be severely color deficient.
+The protanope and deuteranope, on the other hand, can be severely color-deficient.
 The real problem, as a protanope or deuteranope may see it, is there are far too many hue names (color names) used by most people without any obvious basis for using one instead of another.

 Why call something “orange” when it doesn’t look different in any way from something else called green, tan, beige, or any of several other color names?

-Who should take a color blind test?
+Who should take a color-blind test?

-8% of the men and .5% of the women of the world are born colorblind.
+8% of the men and 0.5% of the women of the world are born colorblind.
 That’s as high as one out of twelve men and one out of two hundred women.

-A color blind test should be given to anyone;
+A color-blind test should be given to anyone;

 Pass a colorblind test online

-In this age of technology, you can find an online colorblind test to check your vision without going out of the house or visiting eye doctor and get your results in a few minutes.
+In this age of technology, you can find an online colorblind test to check your vision without going out of the house or visiting an eye doctor and get your results in a few minutes.

 The best online colorblind test